 When we say 'personal data' we mean identifiable information about you, like your name, email, address, telephone number, bank account details, payment information, support queries, community comments and so on.
 If you can’t be identified (for example, when personal data has been aggregated and anonymized) then this notice doesn’t apply.
-Check out our Terms & Conditions for more information on how we treat your other data.
+Check out our Terms of Service for more information on how we treat your other data.

 When we refer to ‘we’ (or ‘our’ or ‘us’), that means Trada (registered as TGVI Pte.
 Ltd.) and its wholly-owned subsidiaries.
 Our offices are in Australia and Singapore.